nfranco/good-practices/PULL_REQUEST_TEMPLATE.md

 - [ ] Unit testing
 - [ ] Integration testing
 - [ ] Functional testing
+- [ ] It whas also checked in a non-productive environment (dev/beta/stage)

 ## Checklist:

 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I have proved that my fix or feature works in a non-productive environment (dev/stage)